Sheilah (Wilson) ReStack

-ReStack has exhibited her work nationally in Canada and the US, as well as England, New Zealand and Israel.
-Awards include CBC Aural Recall winner (2002), Nova Scotia Talent Trust recipient (2002-4), Creative Capital Foundation Scholarship (2007), Canada Council Travel Grant (2008), Denison University Research Funding (2010, 2013), Banff Center thematic residency scholarship with Adam Chodzko (2011) and Canada Council Project Grant (2012, 2015).
+Professor ReStack has exhibited her work nationally and internationally.
+Awards include Nova Scotia Talent Trust recipient (2002-4), Creative Capital Foundation Scholarship (2007), Canada Council Travel Grant (2008), Denison University Research Funding (2010, 2013, 2017, 2018, 2019), Banff Center thematic residency scholarship with Adam Chodzko (2011), Canada Council Project Grant (2012, 2015), Howard Foundation Photography Grant (2016), Ohio Arts Council Individual Excellence (2014, 2019), Union Docs Fellowship (2019).
 ReStack’s work has been commissioned for the Museum of Fine Arts of Santa Fe, Balloon Museum in Albuquerque, New Mexico, OSU Urban Art Spaces, W(here) festival in Pictou County, Columbia College Chicago, Whitney Museum of American Art, Ross Creek Center for the Arts, Confederation Arts Centre and others.
-ReStack was the winner of Judy Chicago’s Through the Flower Foundation ‘Feminists Under Forty’ competition in 2008, and her work continues to investigate the potential for feminism, empowerment, queer desire and images that propose new narrative structures.
+ReStack’s work investigates the necessity of rupture and precarity in feminist and queer narrative and material structures.

 Most recently she has collaborated with her partner, Dani (Leventhal) ReStack, on video and photographic installation work.
 Their collaborative video, Strangely Ordinary This Devotion (SOTD) was premiered at the Whitney Biennial in 2017.
 Their collaborative installation Stack for Carrington’s Hyena, at Iceberg Projects and Columbus Museum of Art was recently reviewed in Artforum (2017), and was the impetus for their name change.
 ReStack’s are currently working on a video titled Future From Inside (FFI).